I. INTRODUCTION

 I fear that some of the people that were a part of the building process will forget the way they saw God's work being done at Grace Church.
 Also, there are many new people that come to the church who don't understand the sacrifice of time, talent, effort, and money that people made while the church was growing.
 A young couple in the church forfeited their honeymoon because they wanted to give to the church.
 That is one of many illustrations of sacrifice I could give.
 People who haven't been a part of the fight involved in building a church take for granted what has already been established.
 They become picky about little things that go wrong.
 The book When I Relax I Feel Guilty says they are the ones that are rearranging the chairs on the deck of the Titanic while it is sinking (Tim Hansel, [Elgin, Ill. : David C. Cook Pub.
 Co. , 1979], p.
 38).
 Sometimes a person will get picky about something and I'll say, "I don't care about that!
 There are other things that are more important!"
 Some people spend much of their time fooling around with trivial things when they should be more concerned about God's Kingdom.

 God has given Grace Church many wonderful people, and we thank Him for that.
 But I know that there are also people who come to church only when it's convenient.
 For them, going to church is low on the priority list.
 If they can't afford to go anywhere for a weekend, they come to church.
 They don't see any need for commitment.
 Some people don't come to church on Sunday nights.
 They think one sermon a week is enough.
 They should be given two hundred sermons in one week to shake them out of their complacency.
 Kierkegaard said, "People think that the preacher is an actor and they are to come and be his critics.
-What they don't know is that they're the actors and he's the prompter offstage reminding them of their lost lines. "
+What they don't know is that they're the actors and he's the prompter offstage reminding them of their lost lines.
+"4.
+ABOUT COMMITMENT

 It is easy for people to get to the point where they expect things to be done for them.
 Even Christians have that attitude.
 They show up for church only if they think they will get something out of it.
 They don't understand the loyalty of supporting a pastor while he is speaking.